 Overall, a land loan (despite its appeal to those looking to build a custom home or business) can be risky.

 There is no collateral, which makes you more likely to be turned down by a lender.

 The lender can also levy an incredibly high down payment, which you may not be able to make.

 Or they could choose to set a high interest rate.

 4. How do I find a land loan?

 Are you looking to get a land loan of your own?

-Often, it’s easiest to do this from a specialize bank (such as one that specializes in farming loans), community bank or credit union located near the land you’re looking to buy and build on.
+Often, it’s easiest to do this from a specialized bank (such as one that focuses on farming loans), community bank or credit union located near the land you’re looking to buy and build on.

-You may also want to contact a mortgage broker, who should know which banks are will to issue land loans.
+You may also want to contact a mortgage broker, who should know which banks are willing to issue land loans.

 It’s worth noting before you start this process that land loans are more difficult to get than mortgages, so you’ll want to be prepared for this process.